 Mix a Cleaning Solution

 You can use liquid chlorine bleach and water or distilled white vinegar and water cleaning solution.
 Chlorine bleach is much more effective in killing bacteria than distilled white vinegar.
-Do not mix the two cleaners.
+Never mix bleach and vinegar, as this creates a toxic gas.

 - Chlorine Bleach Solution: Pour one gallon of water into a bucket and add one tablespoon of liquid chlorine bleach.
 Stir to mix well.